-As Paul Stine parked up at the Washington and Cherry Street intersection the Zodiac placed the gun close to Paul Stine's head and fired.
-Back spatter from the wound struck Zodiac's hand and gun depositing blood onto both.
-He repositions his hand to put the gun away.
-Now at this point he could just leave the scene, but his objective was to secure a trophy, so he now had to access the front of the taxicab.
-In view of the blooded prints on the left post of the taxicab, this may suggest his possible
+There is a logical course of events that may explain a murder at Washington and Cherry Street, explain the blood pattern on Paul Stine's shirt and crucially the bloody fingerprints on the post to the rear of the driver side door.
+As Paul Stine parked up at the Washington and Cherry Street intersection, the Zodiac placed the gun close to Paul Stine's head and fired.
+Back spatter from the wound would have struck Zodiac's hand and gun, depositing blood onto both.
+At this point, he could have just left the scene - but his objective was to secure a trophy - so he now had to access the front of the taxicab.
+In view of the bloody prints on the left post of the taxicab, this may suggest his possible route.